Bkirkb/QA-Fundamental/README.md

 ##### Database Structure
 ##### CI Pipeline
 #### Project Tracking
+The project has been tracked as specified using a kanban style board, using Trello, which can be found [Here](https://trello.com/b/mVD3VaEn/sprint-1-two-week-duration).
+The Sprint will last/lasted two weeks, starting on the 6th December and Ending on 20th December.
+By the end of the first week all Documentation should be complete, and by the end of the Second week the MVP will be able to be delivered to the client as specified.

 #### Risk Assessment
  The Risk Assessment for the Project can be found in full [Here](https://docs.google.com/spreadsheets/d/1hfYDhvG_HrHr0DTENwdTv7SPDeCxY9-hMgxS1r_XXLA/edit#gid=0)